 Digital dependence: Frequent electricity and internet outages made reliable digital access critical but challenging.
 Phones were also a key way of staying connected with peers.

-Working with the Youth Digital Design Team we assembled, we experimented with early concepts and prototypes such as: digital manuals, short-form video explanations, simple practice exercises, virtual spaces, and eventually a lightweight messaging-based solution.
+Working with the Youth Digital Design Team we assembled, we experimented with early concepts and prototypes such as: digital manuals, short-form video explanations, simple practice exercises, virtual spaces and games, and eventually a lightweight messaging-based solution.

 Youth contributed with frank, specific feedback: what felt cringe, what felt motivating, what metaphors landed, and what felt supportive in wartime.
 They contributed language, humor, and ideas for the designs.
 This process led to a messaging-based chatbot that struck a balance between expert guidance, informal support, and engaging exercises and examples.